dentarg/auth0-blog/_posts/2017-03-06-how-to-migrate-your-existing-stormpath-users-to-auth0.markdown

 ![Acquisition announcement](https://cdn.auth0.com/blog/migrate-stormpath-users/acquisition.png)

 Acquisitions in the software industry are a norm.
-What is surprising about this acquisition is that the Stormpath product will be shut down later this year as the team transitions to Okta leaving many customers to scramble to find an alternative.
+What is surprising about this acquisition is that the Stormpath product will be shut down later this year as the team transitions to Okta and many customers will have to find an alternative.
 Customers have until **August 18, 2017** to find a new provider, get it up and running, and export their existing users.
 This could be a challenging amount of unexpected work in such a short time frame.

 {% include tweet_quote.html quote_text="Stormpath customers have until August 18, 2017 to migrate off the platform as it is being shut down!" %}